This Android app allows you to find castles thar are near you. Currently the app includes only English and Welsh castles.

 Edward IV is proclaimed king

-Edward, the Earl of March, was crowned Edward IV of England at London by the available peers and public acclamation.
+Edward, the Earl of March, was crowned King Edward IV of England at London by the available peers and public acclamation.

 Edward leaves London